epsy/clize/docs/parser.rst

   are stored.

 This document explains each step of the CLI inference and argument parsing process.
-An example shows how you can add a custom kind of parameter.
+There is a walkthrough of the argument process and an example that shows how you can add a custom parameter.

 .. _parser overview: